Skip to Content

 I usually make this Mushroom And Rice Casserole as dinner for me and Pete, but if you’re having a crowd over for Thanksgiving dinner, you can serve it as a side dish.

-It’s easy to make and really hearty.
-The rice cooks in the casserole pan, so you don’t have to cook it ahead of time, which is less steps for you.
+This hearty casserole is really easy to make.
+The rice cooks in the casserole pan (thanks to a little help from canned cream of mushroom soup and water), so you don’t have to cook it ahead of time or separately, which is less steps for you.

-A lot of vegetarian recipes call for mushrooms to substitute for meat (like our Vegetarian Philly Cheesesteak recipe) because it’s pretty substantial and filling.
+A lot of vegetarian recipes call for mushrooms to substitute for meat (like our Vegetarian Philly Cheesesteak recipe) because mushrooms are pretty substantial and filling.
 So, if you needed something to serve as a main dish casserole, this would work as that.

 Two pieces of cornbread with the words "Cheesy Zucchini Cornbread Casserole" digitally written on top.